Kenneth Schuermans

-Kenneth Schuermans (born 25 May 1991) is a Belgian professional footballer who plays for Deinze in the Belgian First Division B. He plays as a central defender.
+Kenneth Schuermans (born 25 May 1991) is a Belgian professional footballer who plays for Houtvenne in the Belgian Division 2.
+He plays as a central defender.
 From 2009 to 2017 he played for Westerlo and before 2009 he played for seventh tier club Verbroedering Maasmechelen.

 Career

 Verbroedering Maasmechelen

 Schuermans started playing football at Verbroedering Maasmechelen, where he progressed through the youth teams and finally made the first team competing in the Belgian Provincial Leagues.
 During this period he briefly worked as a mail carrier.
 Eventually, professional club Westerlo discovered him and signed him to their youth team.

 Westerlo

 On 3 March 2012, Schuermans made his official debut for Westerlo against Lokeren, coming on as a half-time substitute for Evariste Ngolok in a 4–0 loss.
 He would eventually suffer relegation with Westerlo that season to the second division.
 From the 2012–13 season, he became a permanent starter in the second division for Westerlo.
 On 13 October 2012, he scored his first goal of his professional career against RWDM Brussels.
 In the 2013–14 season he won the second division title with Westerlo and thus promoted to the Belgian First Division A. Also in the 2014–15 season, he was a starter in defense.